Exponential stability of linear periodic difference-delay equations: Statement of the Main Result

 \subsection{A system-theoretic point of view; transfer functions and harmonic transfer functions.}

+Below we recast the previous considerations in} system-theoretic language, introducing harmonic transfer functions and reformulating Theorem~\ref{theorem_hale_generalization} as Theorem~\ref{theorem_hale_generalization2}, which is more faithful to the version of our main result described in the introduction.

-To \eqref{systae} one can associate the control system
+To \eqref{systae} one can associate the control system:

-with control $u \in C^0([s,+\infty),\corpsValeurs^d)$ or $L^p_{loc}([s,+\infty),\corpsValeurs^d)$ and output $y$.
+with control $u \in C^0([s,+\infty),\corpsValeurs^d)$ (or $u\in L^p_{loc}([s,+\infty),\corpsValeurs^d)$) and output $y$.
 System \eqref{eq:4} is exponentially stable if, when driven by an input $u(t)$ vanishing for $t>t_0$ and generating an output $y$, the $L^\infty$ (or $L^q$)-norm of the restriction $y_{|[t-\tau_N,t]}$ decays exponentially fast to zero as $t\to+\infty$.

-Solving for $u$ in \eqref{eq:4}, one sees that for any $t_0>\tau_N$ and $\phi\in C_{t_0}$ (resp. $L^p([-\tau_N,0],\corpsValeurs^d)$), there is $u\in C^0([s,t_0],\corpsValeurs^d)$ (resp. $L^p([s,t_0],\corpsValeurs^d)$) such that the corresponding output $y$ satisfies $\phi(\theta) =y(t_0+\theta)$ for $\theta\in[-\tau_N,0]$.
+Solving for $u$ in \eqref{eq:4}, one sees that for any $t_0>\tau_N$ and $\phi\in C_{t_0}$ (resp.\ $L^p([-\tau_N,0],\corpsValeurs^d)$), there is $u\in C^0([s,t_0],\corpsValeurs^d)$ (resp.\ $L^p([s,t_0],\corpsValeurs^d)$) such that the corresponding output $y$ satisfies $\phi(\theta) =y(t_0+\theta)$ for $\theta\in[-\tau_N,0]$.
 Consequently, outputs of \eqref{eq:4} associated to controls that vanish for $t>t_0$ coincide with solutions to \eqref{systae} where we put $s=t_0$.
 This explains why exponential stability of the control system \eqref{eq:4} is equivalent to exponential stability of \eqref{systae}.

 A linear time-invariant control system can be represented, under mild assumptions, as a convolution operator; {\it i.e.}, the output is obtained by convolving the input with some kernel \cite{RudinFA}.
-Taking Fourier-Laplace transforms converts the latter into a multiplication operator in the Fourier-Laplace domain, the multiplier of which is called the \emph{transfer function} of the system.
+Taking Fourier-Laplace transforms converts the latter into a multiplication operator in the Fourier-Laplace domain, and then the multiplier is called the \emph{transfer function} of the system.
+Hereafter we specialize this to time-invariant delay difference control systems, before explaining the notion corresponding to the transfer-function in the periodic case.